Yamlak1/AI-voice-assistant/README.md

 If you want to ask about an a question that involves an image it will use DALL-E and gives the image.

+Change the API key in the secrets file found in the lib folder with your chat-gpt API key.

+You can access the key at this Link :- https://platform.openai.com/api-keys